-Pied-a-terre is a French term, which translates into “foot on the ground.”
-An accurate description.
-It is not your main home, but it is where you spend some of your time.
-It is generally not thought of like a vacation home, but perhaps it is a place where you frequently visit.
-It might make sense for non-city residents to consider, depending on how often they come to New York.
-In the current buyer’s market, it could present an attractive option.
+An accurate description of Pied-à-Terre is a French term that translates into “foot on the ground.”
+It is not your main home but where you spend some of your time.
+It is generally not considered a vacation home, but perhaps it is a place you frequently visit.
+It might make sense for non-city residents to consider how often they come to New York.
+In the current market, it could present an attractive option.

-You can purchase a unit in a luxurious building with amenities similar to that of a hotel.
+You can purchase a unit in a luxurious building with amenities similar to a hotel.
 Amenities can include concierge services and a swimming pool.

-If you are a frequent visitor to the city, a pied-a-terre offers you your place.
+If you are a frequent visitor to the city, a Pied à Terre offers you your place.
 Typically, people think it is small, but that is not necessarily the case in New York City.
-You can make yourself comfortable and can bypass the hotel staff, although the majority are pleasant.
+Although most are pleasant, you can make yourself comfortable and bypass the hotel staff.
 It also means you can enjoy certain benefits such as a refrigerator, kitchen, and space for your clothing.

 Traditionally, business people have used these apartments.
 However, it is becoming an option among college students’ parents.
-Given the high cost of room and board at schools, it can prove economical, and you have the option to sell it when your kid’s graduate.
-It would help if you kept in mind that short-term fluctuations in the New York City real estate market can impact your resale value, however.
+Given the high cost of room and board at schools, it can prove economical, and you have the opportunity to sell it when your children graduate.
+However, it would help to keep in mind that short-term fluctuations in the New York City real estate market can impact your resale value.

 You can find these in a co-op or a condo building.
 A co-op typically has a lower price tag than a condo.
 However, it is more difficult to buy one in the former due to the board’s restrictions.
+A condo is prudent, given most co-ops’ house rules prohibiting pied-a-terre use and leasing restrictions.
 These include requirements that the unit is your primary residence.
-If you are looking to sublet the apartment when you are not there, many co-op boards forbid this practice.
-Given the house rules prohibiting pied-a-terre use and leasing restrictions in most co-ops, a condo is a prudent choice.
+Many co-op boards forbid this practice if you are looking to sublet the apartment when you are not there.

 Make sure you check the rules before making your purchase.